adr1enbe4udou1n/laranuxt-starter-kit/server/README.md

 # compiling admin assets with HMR support
 yarn dev-server --port 9000

-# Admin is accessible by default at http://localhost:8000/admin, but path can be customized via APP_ADMIN_PATH environment variable
 ```

+Admin is accessible by default at http://localhost:8000/admin, but path can be customized via APP_ADMIN_PATH environment variable.

 ### Deploy